 In a confined space, injuries are likely to be more severe and the injured person(s) more difficult to rescue - so it is important to work safely and the surest way of communicating essential information is through the use of a written safe system of work.

-For confined spaces there are 20 points that, if each is carefully considered and accounted for, will produce a robust SSOW
+As defined in HSE ACOP L101 2014 for confined spaces, there are 20 points that, if each is carefully considered and accounted for, will produce a robust SSOW

 - Supervision – how will the job be managed

 - Competency – are those doing the work suitably trained